richard-timpson/CS-3505/Resources/README.txt

 ﻿Client TODO:
 	Peter:
-		- List of spreadsheets on successful login
+		- List of spreadsheets window on successful login
+		- Learn more about ListBox.
+Is that the way to go when it comes to listing spreadsheets?
 	Zach:
 		- Push Administrator GUI as its own solution
 	Tyler: